This block is provided with the WooCommerce Product Search extension as of version 4.0.0.

-The WooCommerce Product Search extension features the Product Search Field widget that provides instant search results as you type in its search field.
+The WooCommerce Product Search extension features the Product Search Field block that provides instant search results as you type in its search field.

-Add an instance of the widget to a sidebar or add the block directly on a page, then visit a page on your site where the sidebar appears or where you have placed the block.
+Add an instance of the block to a sidebar or add the block directly on a page, then visit a page on your site where the sidebar appears or where you have placed the block.
 Type in a keyword related to one or more of your products and see the matching products listed below the input field.

-To fine-tune the widget, click the widget after placing it in one of your sidebars and refer to the documentation related to the widget below.
+To fine-tune the block, click the block after placing it and refer to the details documented below.

-Note that you can place more than one widget in one or more sidebars and that each widget will use its individual settings.
+Note that you can place more than one block in sidebars or pages, each block will use its individual settings.

-The search widget can be used in your theme’s sidebars to provide a convenient way of searching for products, or you can place it on any page to provide its live search functionality.
+The Product Search Field block can be used in your theme’s sidebars to provide a convenient way of searching for products, or you can place it on any page to provide its live search functionality.

 - Order by … The search results can be displayed in ascending or descending order of their date (when a product was created), the product’s title, the product ID, its SKU, popularity (sales), rating or – (unspecified order).

 - Limit – This determines how many results are displayed and the default is to display up to 10 results.